 34 Mary said to the angel, "How can this be, since I am a virgin?"
 35 The angel answered and said to her, "The Holy Spirit will come upon you, and the power of the Most High will overshadow you; and for that reason the holy Child shall be called the Son of God.
 36 "And behold, even your relative Elizabeth has also conceived a son in her old age; and she who was called barren is now in her sixth month.
 37 "For nothing will be impossible with God."
-38 And Mary said, "Behold, the bondslave of the Lord; may it be done to me according to your word."
-And the angel departed from her.
-Luke 1:34-38 (NASB95)
+Luke 1:34-37 (NASB95)